itcon-pty-au/typingmind-cloud-backup/README.md

 - The backup interval is now configurable (Minimum of 15 seconds).
 - ✨ All backups are now encrypted!
 The backup system uses AES-GCM encryption with a 256-bit key derived using PBKDF2.
 All data is encrypted client-side before being uploaded to S3.
 The encryption key is derived from a user-provided password using 100,000 PBKDF2 iterations with SHA-256, providing strong protection for sensitive data.
 - ✨ The system includes several safeguards to prevent unintended data loss.
-    - Cloud-vs-local data Size comparison with 1% tolerance when cloud data size > local data size
+    - Cloud-vs-local data size comparison with 5% tolerance during import
-    - Cloud-vs-local size verification to prevent smaller cloud backups overwriting larger local data
+    - Cloud-vs-local data size comparison with 10% tolerance during export
     - User confirmation prompts with detailed information when significant differences are detected

 ## Using this extension